DES-Lab/AALpy/README.md

 # AALpy - An Active Automata Learning Library
 <!-- ![Alt text](saly.png?raw=true "AALpy") -->

-AALpy is an active automata learning library written in pure Python.
+AALpy is light-weight a active automata learning library written in pure Python.
-It is **light-weight**.
 By implementing a single method and a few lines of configuration, you can start learning automata.

 Whether you work with regular languages, or you want to learn models of